genomicsclass/book/pages/confounding.md

-# Introduction
+## Confounding

+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/batch/confounding.Rmd).

+Batch effects have the most devastating effects when they are _counfounded_ with outcomes of interest.
+Here we described confounding and how it relates to data interpretation.

 "Correlation is not causation" is one of the most important lessons you should take from this or any other data analysis course.
 A common example for why this statement is so often true is confounding.
-Simply stated confounding occurs when we observe a correlation or association between $$X$$ and $$Y$$ but  this is strictly the result of both $$X$$ and $$Y$$ depending on an extraneous variable $$Z$$.
-Here we describe Simpson's paradox, perhaps the most famous case of confounding and then show an example of confounding in high throughput biology.
+Simply stated confounding occurs when we observe a correlation or association between {$$}X{/$$} and {$$}Y{/$$}, but  this is strictly the result of both {$$}X{/$$} and {$$}Y{/$$} depending on an extraneous variable {$$}Z{/$$}.
+Here we describe Simpson's paradox, perhaps the most famous case of confounding, and then show an example of confounding in high-throughput biology.

-# Simpson's paradox
+#### Simpson's Paradox

-Admission data from Berkeley 1973 showed more men were being admitted than women: 44\% men admitted compared to 30\% women.
+Admission data from U.C.
+Berkeley 1973 showed that more men were being admitted than women: 44% men were admitted compared to 30% women.
 This actually led to a [lawsuit](http://en.wikipedia.org/wiki/Simpson%27s_paradox#Berkeley_gender_bias_case).
 See: PJ Bickel, EA Hammel, and JW O'Connell.
 Science (1975)